$U_A(1)$ symmetry restoration at high baryon density: Analytic and numerical calculations

-The density and temperature dependence of the pseudoscalar meson masses is shown in Fig.\ref{fig3}.
-At zero temperature, again all the masses keep their vacuum values below the critical chemical potential, jump up or down at the chiral phase transition point $\mu_B^c$, and change continuously afterwards.
-The strange meson $K$ is heavier than the pseudo-Goldstone particle $\pi$ in the chiral breaking phase at low density, but the two masses approach to each other in the chiral restoration phase when the chemical potential is larger than the strange quark mass.
+The density and temperature dependence of the pseudoscalar meson masses is shown in Fig. \ref{fig3}.
+At zero temperature, all the masses consistently retain their vacuum values below the critical chemical potential.
+However, they abruptly increase or decrease at the chiral phase transition point $\mu_B^c$ and change continuously afterwards.
+The strange meson $K$ is heavier than the pseudo-Goldstone particle $\pi$ in the chiral breaking phase at low density.
+However, the two masses approach each other in the chiral restoration phase when the chemical potential is larger than the strange quark mass.
 The large mass splitting between $\eta$ and $\eta'$ at low density is induced by the $U_A(1)$ breaking.
-At the critical point, $m_\eta$ jumps up and $m_{\eta'}$ jumps down, and the splitting decreases with increasing density.
+At the critical point, $m_\eta$ experiences an upward shift while $m_{\eta'}$ decreases, and the disparity between them decreases as density increases.
 When the temperature effect is included, all the jumps will gradually be replaced by continuous changes.